Skip to main content

 Law Enforcement Slang Terms

-CB terms for police and enforcement activity are among the most commonly used on channel 19:
+CB terms for police and enforcement activity are among the most commonly used on channel 19.
+For a deeper list, see our trucker slang for police guide and our bear report CB examples:

 TermMeaning